|

 is where many companies are investing.
 For these reasons, marketing

+managers are perhaps surprisingly hard to find.
 For example, at high-growth tech companies such as Amazon and

 Facebook, the highest volume job opening after software